learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Your application is not designed to be robust and highly available:

-- the front-end and the API are tightly coupled
+- the front-end and the backend are tightly coupled
-- the front-end and API have to scale in concert
+- the front-end and backend have to scale in concert
-- if the API is unavailable, you can't process incoming transactions
+- if the backend is unavailable, you can't process incoming transactions

 And lost transactions are lost revenues.

-You could redesign your architecture to decouple the front-end and the API with a queue.
+You could redesign your architecture to decouple the front-end and the backend with a queue.

 {% include_relative queue.html %}

-The front-end posts messages to the queue, while the API layer processes the pending messages one at the time.
+The front-end posts messages to the queue, while the backend processes the pending messages one at the time.

 The new architecture has some obvious benefits:

-- if the API is unavailable, the queue acts as a buffer
+- if the backend is unavailable, the queue acts as a buffer
-- if the front-end is producing more messages than what the API can handle, those messages are buffered in the queue
+- if the front-end is producing more messages than what the backend can handle, those messages are buffered in the queue
-- you can scale the API layer independently of the front-end — i.e. you could have hundreds of front-end services and a single instance of the API
+- you can scale the backend independently of the front-end — i.e. you could have hundreds of front-end services and a single instance of the API

 In this article, you will learn how to design queue based architectures using Spring Boot.